kw66/AT-ReID/README.md

 ### AT-USTC Dataset

 The AT-USTC dataset is constructed to provide conditions for investigations in AT-ReID.
 Compared to existing datasets, AT-USTC stands out for its long data collection period and the inclusion of both RGB and IR camera footages.
-Our data collection spans over an entire year, and 270 volunteers were photographed on average 29.1 times across different (13) dates or (16) scenes, 4-15 times more than current datasets, leading to the richest intra-identity diversity in scene, clothing, and modality.
+Our data collection spans 21 months, and 270 volunteers were photographed on average 29.1 times across different (13) dates or (16) scenes, 4-15 times more than current datasets, leading to the richest intra-identity diversity in scene, clothing, and modality.
 Importantly, our data collection has obtained the consent of each volunteer.

 Please send a signed [Dataset Release Agreement](https://github.com/kw66/AT-ReID/blob/main/AT-USTC%20Dataset%20Release%20Agreement.pdf) copy to lxlkw@mail.ustc.edu.cn.
 If your application is approved, we will send the download link for the dataset.